How to write a literature review in 6 steps

 - Are there any gaps in the research that need to be filled?
 How can I further my research as a result of the review?

 - Writing in the chronological method means you are presenting the materials according to when they were published.
 Follow this approach only if a clear path of research can be identified.

 - You can order your sources by publication, if the way you present the order of your sources demonstrates a more important trend.
 That would be the case if with the progression revealed from study to study, the practices of researchers have changed and adapted due to the new revelations.

 - A methodological approach focuses on the methods used by the researcher.
 If you have used sources from different disciplines that use a variety of research methods, you might want to compare the results in light of the different methods and discuss how the topic has been approached from different sides.

-Your introduction should give the reader an outline of why you are writing the review and explain the relevance of the topic.
+- An introduction, which should give the reader an outline of why you are writing the review and explain the relevance of the topic.

 - A body, which divides your literature review into different sections, while having a clear connection between sources.
 Write in well-structured paragraphs, use transitions and topic sentences and critically analyze each source for how they contribute to the themes you are researching.

-Divide the body of your literature review into different sections, and make sure there is a clear connection between your sources.
-Write in well-structured paragraphs, use transitions and topic sentences and critically analyze each source for how they contribute to the themes you are researching.
-Do not just paraphrase other researchers, add your own interpretations where possible.
-The body could also include paragraphs on previous studies on the topic, historical background, mainstream versus alternative viewpoints or general conclusions that are being drawn.